U.S. court sees 'serious questions' in insider trading appeal

-NEW YORK, June 23 (Reuters) - A U.S. appeals court in New York said a former Foundry Networks Inc executive’s appeal of his insider trading conviction had raised “serious questions,” the latest fallout from a landmark 2014 decision setting a higher standard for such cases.
+NEW YORK (Reuters) - A U.S. appeals court in New York said a former Foundry Networks Inc executive’s appeal of his insider trading conviction had raised “serious questions,” the latest fallout from a landmark 2014 decision setting a higher standard for such cases.

 The 2nd U.S. Circuit Court of Appeals on Tuesday said David Riley, who was scheduled to begin serving a 6-1/2-year sentence on Friday, does not have to report to prison for now.